 Besides, all women know that men who can keep a beat on the dance floor, can keep a beat in the bedroom.

-3) You get a Great Fun Cardio Workout
+3. You get a Great, Fun, Cardio Workout

-If you usually do your cardio on the elliptical, treadmill, or runs outside, Zumba is a great way to mix things up.
+If you usually do your cardio on the elliptical, treadmill, or run outside, Zumba is a great way to mix things up.
 You don't have to replace all of your cardio with Zumba, but just one class a week will be enough to make a difference and keep you from getting bored.
 Plus with the exciting music, you'll be too busy having fun dancing around to notice how quickly the hour goes by!

 Even if you don't do every move in class perfectly, you still get a great workout at the end of class.
-I love Zumba because it gets me moving, and being a class setting makes me stay energized and stops me from being lazy during my workout.
+I love Zumba because it gets me moving, and being in a class setting makes me stay energized and stops me from being lazy during my workout.
 Even when I get tired during class, having everyone being upbeat around me, urges me to keep on moving.

-4) Improve your Coordination
+4. Improve your Coordination

 This may not seem obvious, but cross-training and doing Zumba really helps with your coordination in other athletic activities.
-Ever heard of professional football players taking ballet class to help them with their game?
+Ever heard of professional football players taking ballet classes to help them with their game?
 The principle applies here.
-Zumba encompasses a wide variety of dances and specific movements, all of which help you get in touch with your body and teach you how to move yourself in different ways.
+Zumba encompasses a wide variety of dances and specific movements, all of which help you get in touch with your body and teach you how to move in different ways.
 Since every song contains different movements, you'll never be bored doing the same thing over and over.
 This will stimulate your brain and force you to pay attention to what your body is doing and really put you to work.

-5) Improve Your Strength and Flexbility
+5. Improve Your Strength and Flexibility

 Since Zumba covers a wide range of movements, you'll be moving your body in ways that you're probably not used to.
 You might feel sore during or after class, but your muscles will get stronger over time.
 If you already work out, then you'll just be reinforcing your muscles, and if you're out of shape, this is a good place to start building up your strength.